wandeadeyeye/openCV/README.md

  '1' cv2.IMREAD_UNCHANGED: loads image as such including alpha channel

-after we've succefully loaded this image, next we will display the image with the aprprate command, add label and the name of the image we want to show, before loading the the image we need to create a way to close the window.
+after we've succefully loaded this image, next we will display the image with the approprate command, add label and the name of the image we want to show, before loading the image we need to create a way to close the window.
 To do this, we create waitkey for infinite time and distroy the window after.

 we can also rotate the image either clockwise or anti-clockwise direction.
 To rotate in a clockwise direction we enter this line of code 'img = cv2.rotate(img, cv2.ROTATE_90_CLOCKWISE)'